 The adjacent Quilt Garden also highlights the area's heritage by re-creating traditional quilt block patterns in multihued flowerbeds.
-You can best enjoy this floral quilt from a raised observation area, which also offers a nice view of the other gardens.
+You can best enjoy this floral quilt from a raised observation area, which offers a nice view of the other gardens and features a bronze sculpture of Frederick Law Olmsted.
 Western North Carolina's natural heritage is the subject of the Stream Garden where the focal point is a splashing water channel filled with boulders and lined with decorative shrubs.
 Benches throughout the gardens offer a welcome place to rest and enjoy the beautiful surroundings.

 The promenade ends at the Educational Center Entrance Plaza, where you'll find a pond and tiered waterfalls, container gardens and sculptures, both abstract and realistic.
 The most prominent is “Oh Great Spirit,” a 12-and-a-half-foot-tall, bronze statue of a Native American man with his arms and head raised toward the heavens.
 Nearby is the entrance to the Bonsai Exhibition Garden, a minimalist series of outdoor rooms dedicated to this centuries-old Japanese art form.
 Arranged on shelves along the bare, concrete walls are containers of dwarfed trees cultivated to create the illusion of miniature landscapes.

 In addition to garden demonstrations, educational programs and guided tours, the arboretum offers cellphone tours, enabling you to dial the numbers on tour stop signs placed at various locations to learn about the arboretum's collections.